 How Many Calories In A Slice Of Pizza?

 Here is an idea of how many slices are in a large pizza and medium pizza, a Medium pizza dough is usually 12″ round and weighing at 12-14 oz.
-Whereas a large pizza dough ball is 14-inches round and weighing at about 14-16 oz.
+Whereas a large pizza dough ball is 14 inches round and weighing at about 14-16 oz.
 How many pizza slices will depend on the size of the pizza.
 There are typically 8 slices in a medium pizza and around 10 slices in a large pizza.
-A slice from this large pizza dough is 80 calories.
+A slice of this large pizza dough is 80 calories.

 Best Way To Reheat Pizza?

 Wondering how to reheat pizza and retain its crispy crust?
-Reheat pizza in the oven!
+Reheat the pizza in the oven!
 Simply preheat the oven or toaster oven to 350°F and bake as many slices as you need for up to 7-8 minutes!
 You can also reheat pizza in an air fryer or skillet!

 How Long Can Pizza Dough Keep in The Fridge?

 Pizza dough can keep in the fridge for up to 1 week.
 Once the pizza dough has been baked with the toppings it can sit out for several hours before being refrigerated.
-Store leftovers in a freezer bag or covered tightly with plastic wrap.
+Store leftovers in a freezer bag or covered, tightly with plastic wrap.

 How To Cook Pizza in The Oven?